My Interpretation of the Croatian Toponyms

 ATTENTION: Some of the opinions stated in the following text are contrary to the mainstream science.
 I will not advise you to read it if you don't have a substantial background in linguistics.
 I am not a conspiracy theorist who wants to bombard people with controversial statements they don't know how to evaluate, and I am not denying it is possible my work is to historical linguistics what Anatoly Fomenko's work is to history.
 If you are ready to read it, click here.

 SUMMARY: It will be argued that it is impossible that the Illyrian language died out in ancient times, as the mainstream historical linguistics claims, but that it is nearly certain that it, despite never being attested, died relatively recently and that many, if not most of the, Croatian toponyms come from it.
 The main argument for that is that, if the toponyms came from the Croatian language, most of them would make sense to those who speak Croatian, yet the vast majority of them don't.
 Alternative etymologies are proposed for around 100 toponyms in or on the borders of Croatia.
-Some basic vocabulary of Illyrian is reconstructed, the most certain words are: *issa~iasa, meaning "source of a health-giving water", presumably coming from the Indo-European root meaning "boiling" or "spring", *karr~kurr, meaning "to flow", presumably from a Pre-Indo-European substrate language and cognate to the Late Latin fish names "carpa" and "carassius" (probably unrelated to Latin for to run, curro, which is from Celtic word for horse), *kull~kl meaning "mountain", presumably from the Indo-European root meaning "high", *mar~mur, meaning "marsh", almost certainly from the Indo-European root meaning "marsh" or "sea", *api, meaning "water", from the Indo-European root meaning "body of water", the word *pis~pik meaning "coniferous forest", almost certainly related to the Latin word "pix" (resin), and the word *melit~malit, meaning "sea island", probably of Pre-Indo-European origin.
-The evidence for the root *karr~kurr is considered by the author to be the most firm, since the pattern of it appearing in Croatian river names has a p-value of at most around 1/500.
+Some basic vocabulary of Illyrian is reconstructed, the most certain words are: *issa~iasa, meaning "source of a health-giving water", presumably coming from the Indo-European root meaning "boiling" or "spring", *karr~kurr, meaning "to flow", presumably from a Pre-Indo-European substrate language and cognate to the Late Latin fish names "carpa" and "carassius" (UPDATE on 12/01/2024: I've asked a StackExchange question about the possibility that "carpa" and "carassius" come from the Illyrian word for "to flow".), *kull~kl meaning "mountain", presumably from the Indo-European root meaning "high", *mar~mur, meaning "marsh", almost certainly from the Indo-European root meaning "marsh" or "sea", *api, meaning "water", from the Indo-European root meaning "body of water", the word *pis~pik meaning "coniferous forest", almost certainly related to the Latin word "pix" (resin), and the word *melit~malit, meaning "sea island", probably of Pre-Indo-European origin.
+The evidence for the root *karr~kurr is considered by the author to be the most firm, since the pattern of it appearing in Croatian river names has a p-value of at most around 1/500 5.9% (see the correction for more details).
 The evidence is consistent enough that some grammatical features of Illyrian can also be inferred, such as the /a/~/u/ ablaut.
 My conclusion is that Illyrian was a centum Indo-European language with some specific sound changes, such as *bh turning to /p/ in some conditions (perhaps only before 'a') and into /β/ (voiced bilabial fricative) in others, *kj turning to /j/ (the semi-vowel) in front of a nasal, *gj turning into /x/ (velar fricative) in at least some conditions, *kw turning into /k/, single consonants being geminated after a short vowel (presumably because all the syllables had to be of equal length), the diphthongs *ew and *ey monophthongized into long /i/, syllabic consonants turning into /i+C/, the initial laryngeals being preserved as /e/ (presumably because of a word-initial accent), in the later stages of Illyrian (when Illyrian names and words were attested in historical documents), 'e' turning to 'i' in front of 'r'+consonant and, in the last stages of Illyrian (as evident from some names borrowed into Croatian from Illyrian), simplification of consonant clusters into geminate consonants ('rb'>'rr' and 'nd'>'nn').
 The reconstructed grammar is then exemplified by translating the Lord's Prayer into Illyrian.

 Croatian is a Slavic language.
 However,